valeoai/STEEX/README.md

 python generate_counterfactuals.py --dataset_name <bdd_or_celeba_or_celebamhq> --checkpoints_dir <path_to_checkpoints_dir> --image_dir <path_to_image_dir> --label_dir <path_to_label_dir> --decision_model_ckpt <decision_model_name> --name_exp <the_experience_name>
 ```

-The option `target_attribute` specifies the class of interest.
+The option `--target_attribute` specifies the class of interest.
 Keep the default value (0) for Move forward vs. Stop on BDD.
 For the face datasets (CelebA and CelebAMask-HQ), `--target_attribute 1` is for the Smile classification and `--target_attribute 2` is for the Young classification.

 The general setting targets all regions.
 To generate *region-targeted* counterfactual explanations, you can specify the regions (separated by commas) with the option `--specified_regions`.
 See at the top of the file `generate_counterfactual.py` the list of possible regions.
 For example, for CelebA or CelebAMask-HQ: `--specified_regions skin,nose,glasses`.
 For BDD: `--specified_regions road,car,motorcycle`.